withastro/roadmap/proposals/0047-rerouting.md

 - The rerouted route will render the first page/route that is matched, among the list of [sorted routes](https://docs.astro.build/en/guides/routing/#route-priority-order).
 - Injected routes should be eligible from said matching.
 - Astro will be able to detect possible loops, in case the user tries to render the same route over and over again.
 I case a loop is detected, Astro will abort the rendering phase and return a [`508` response`]( https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/508).
+- Inside the middleware, when a user calls `ctx.reroute("/")`, Astro will **re-run** the middleware again.
+That's required because if the user has some middleware logic that runs in `/`, it's their expectation to have that logic to trigger when rendering the page.

 ## Adapters